Statistical inference for rough volatility: Minimax Theory: Introduction

+Introduced for financial engineering purposes by \cite{gatheral2018volatility} in 2014, the essence of the rough volatility paradigm is that the volatility process $(\sigma_t)$, understood as a continuous-time process, exhibits irregular sample paths.
+As a prototype model for the log-price of an asset $(S_t)$, we let\\

-with $B$ a Brownian motion, $W^H$ a fractional motion with Hurst parameter $H\in(0,1)$ and positive constants $a$ and $\eta$.
-The key point of rough volatility modelling is to take $H$ very small, of order $10^{-1}$.
-Other rough volatility models involve more complex functionals of the fractional Brownian motion adapted to various applications, but with the same order of magnitude for $H$, see for example \cite{eleuch2019characteristic,gatheral2020quadratic}.\\
+where $(B_t)$ is a Brownian motion and $(W^H_t)$ is an independent fractional Brownian motion with Hurst parameter $H\in(0,1)$.
+The constants $\sigma_0$ and $\eta$ are positive and considered as nuisance parameters.
+The key feature of rough volatility modelling is that $H$ should be small, of order $10^{-1}$.
+Other rough volatility models involve more complex functionals of the fractional Brownian motion adapted to various applications, but with the same order of magnitude for $H$, see for example \cite{eleuch2019characteristic,gatheral2020quadratic}.
+In particular, for mathematical simplicity, we assume that $(B_t)$ and $(W_t^H)$ are independent, and this rules out leverage effects between price and volatility.
+The case of leverage effect is considered in our companion paper \cite{chong2022statistical}.\\

-Rough volatility has been uncovered following a data-driven approach.
-The data sets of interest were time series of daily measurement of historical volatility over many years and thousands of assets, see \cite{bennedsen2016decoupling,gatheral2018volatility}.
-More precisely, volatility was essentially considered constant during each day\footnote{A varying volatility does not make much sense in finance over short time intervals where the diffusive nature of the price is lost due to microstructural effects.
-Intraday seasonalities of the volatility could be considered though.} and its daily value was estimated from high-frequency price observations.
-This was done using various up-to-date inference methods for high-frequency data, all of them leading to analogous results.
-Many natural empirical statistics have been computed on these volatility time series, in a model-agnostic way.
-Then it was shown in \cite{gatheral2018volatility} that strikingly similar patterns were obtained by computing the same statistics in the simple Model \eqref{roughvol1} (actually a version of \eqref{roughvol1} where one considers a piecewise constant approximation of the volatility).\\
+Historically, the rough volatility property was discovered using an empirical approach, where data sets of interest are time series of daily measurement of historical volatility over many years and for thousands of assets, see \cite{bennedsen2016decoupling,gatheral2018volatility}.
+Its daily values were estimated by filtering high-frequency price observations, using various up-to-date inference methods for high-frequency data, all of them leading to analogous results.
+Several natural empirical statistics were computed on these volatility time series, in a model-agnostic way.
+Then it was shown in \cite{gatheral2018volatility} that strikingly similar patterns are observed when computing the same statistics in the simple Model \eqref{roughvol1} (actually a version of \eqref{roughvol1} where one considers a piecewise constant approximation of the volatility).
+For example, among the statistics advocating for rough volatility, empirical means of the structure function